mk-fg/games/surviving-mars/green-mars-terraforming-lightmodel/README.txt

 Covers mars terrain and atmosphere with greenish bioluminescent microbiotic life.
-This is purely cosmetic (lightmodel) change.
+This is purely cosmetic (lightmodel) change, wait for at least 1 game-hour to apply.
+Can be enabled/disabled via Ctrl+Alt+Shift+K ("Green Mars Toggle" in Key Bindings).

 [[url=https://steamcommunity.com/sharedfiles/filedetails/?id=1543384888]Steam Workshop[/url]] [[url=https://www.nexusmods.com/survivingmars/mods/95]Nexus Mods[/url]] [[url=https://github.com/mk-fg/games/]Github[/url]]
 (protip: if mod gets out of date, Nexus version does not have lua_revision compatbility check, but Mod Editor won't upload to Steam without it)

 [h1]Oh no!
 How could this happen!?[/h1]